Chapter 1 : The First Meeting

 “It’s fine, no harm done,” the man replied, patting down his cloak so to remove any dust.

 “Eying up poor old Remus then, Nymphadora?” called out an unfamiliar voice.
-I spun round to see who it was, and I could tell immediately.
-The black hair, strong jaw line and good looks were all common traits of the Black family, so this must be the infamous Sirius Black who was strolling into the entrance hall.
+I spun round to see who it was, and I could immediately tell.
+The black hair, strong jaw line and good looks were all common traits of the Black family, so this must be the infamous Sirius Black who strolled into the entrance hall.
 Merlin, I really did wish that I had that effortless elegance rather than this effortless clumsiness.

 “For the record, my hair’s not ridiculous, it’s cool.
 Secondly, I’ve never met Remus before, so I was just curious about him.”
 I didn’t want this Remus guy to think I was a stalker or something.
 It was just in Auror training we were taught to observe everything, so it kind of became a habit.